 Task Interdependence and Team Work Engagement

-Team members who operate in a high team interdependence structure are required to interact extensively and to depend on one another for mutual goal accomplishment (van der Vegt et al., 2000; van der Vegt, & Janssen, 2003).
-High task interdependence leads to more collaborative interactions that are meaningful and rewarding and to more engagement, allowing team members to feel valued as part of the collective (Fearon et al., 2013; Kahn 1990).
-Indeed, team members’ interactions, as part of social exchange relationships in the workplace, are an essential antecedent of work engagement at the individual level (Bakker et al., 2016; Liao et al., 2013).
+Team members who operate in a high team interdependence structure are required to interact extensively and to depend on one another for mutual goal accomplishment (van der Vegt et al., 2000; van der Vegt, and Janssen, 2003).
+High task interdependence leads to more collaborative interactions that are meaningful and rewarding and to more engagement, allowing team members to feel valued as part of the collective (Kahn 1990; Fearon et al., 2013).
+Indeed, team members’ interactions, as part of social exchange relationships in the workplace, are an essential antecedent of work engagement at the individual level (Liao et al., 2013; Bakker et al., 2016).
 This line of thought led Costa et al. (2014) to propose that task interdependence fosters team work engagement, a shared emergent team state that reflects a high sense of work significance and attention to the collective work.
 Team work engagement is composed of three dimensions: team vigor, team dedication, and team absorption.
-Vigor is the willingness of the team to put effort into their work and remain resilient in the face of difficulties; dedication refers to shared involvement, identification, and the team's sense of significance of work; and absorption represents shared concentration on and attention to work (Costa et al., 2014; Torrente et al., 2012a).
+Vigor is the willingness of the team to put effort into their work and remain resilient in the face of difficulties; dedication refers to shared involvement, identification, and the team's sense of significance of work; and absorption represents shared concentration on and attention to work (Torrente et al., 2012a; Costa et al., 2014).

-Because high task interdependence requires team coordination and communication (Barrick et al., 2007; Carter et al., 2019), and since such interactions are meaningful and rewarding to team members (Kahn 1990), we propose that recurrent interactions will be mutually reinforcing for team members, and will lead to engagement at the team level.
+Because high task interdependence requires team coordination and communication (Barrick et al., 2007; Carter et al., 2019), and since such interactions are meaningful and rewarding to team members (Kahn, 1990), we propose that recurrent interactions will be mutually reinforcing for team members, and will lead to engagement at the team level.
 Team members will be willing to put effort into their work (vigor), will share their work involvement, identification, and significance (dedication), and will concentrate attention on work (absorption).
 We therefore hypothesize:

 Hypothesis 4: Task interdependence is positively related to team work engagement.